 If that isn’t enough, or if you’d like to add your employer as a friend one day- call Mrs Hinch because it’s cleaning time!

 Do you have a friend that you’d never open a Snapchat from in public?
 Why not check what that friend has tagged you in on Facebook and click un-tag asap.
-Luckily, Facebook have updated their policy meaning users can now see and manage all of their posts making it easier than ever before to delete posts and un-tag yourself from photos.
+Luckily, Facebook has updated their policy, meaning users can now see and manage all of their posts making it easier than ever before to delete posts and un-tag yourself from photos.

 You can now even limit all past posts from being seen publicly with the click of a button!